 Please find attached below where we teach these protected characteristics and some example lessons.
 If you have any further questions about this please speak to your child's class teacher.

 Relationship and Sex Education

+As of September 2020, Relationship and Sex Education and health education has become compulsory for all schools to deliver and is a statutory subject.
 At Endeavour we believe that children should learn about relationships as well as the emotional, social and physical aspects of growing up, human sexuality and sexual health in an age-appropriate way.
 This goes beyond learning about relationships, to include puberty, how a baby is conceived and born, body ownership, and safeguarding.
 Although we refer to our resources as our Relationship Education programme, they also include elements of Health Education as well as non-statutory sex education.
 Therefore we often refer to this as RSE: Relationships and Sex Education.
 Our Relationships and Sex Education lessons support children at Endeavour to be safe, healthy and happy, both as they grow, and in their future lives.
 These lessons help to meet safeguarding, and emotional wellbeing requirements, as well as ensuring that schools cover the requirements of the DfE RSHE guidance.

 4-5 year-olds: being the same and different, our special people, different families, different homes, our feelings, being unique and special, being kind, caring and friendly, keeping safe, keeping healthy, resilience, life stages and growing from young to old.

 5-6 year olds: explores themes around families and their special people, the importance of respecting others including those that are different from us, recognising that genitals are private and their correct names; develops understanding of the difference between surprises and secrets (good or bad secrets) and when not to keep bad adult secrets; helps develop judgement of what kind of physical contact is acceptable or unacceptable and how to respond to this (including who to tell and how to tell them).